cul/dlst-studio/_pages/about.md

 visualizations looking at immigration in the US in 2018.

-Similarly, the Studio has featured programming in collaboration with other units within CUL.
+Similarly, the Studio has featured programming in collaboration with other units within the Columbia University Libraries.
 In 2017, for example, 25 librarians helped over 60 volunteers during the [Puerto Rico Mapathon](https://www.nytimes.com/2017/10/02/nyregion/maps-puerto-rico-hurricane-maria.html), in which we all worked together to improve maps of Puerto Rico in the